 This page may contain affiliate links.
 Learn More.

 Spaghetti squash low in calories, and nutritious.
 But what do you do with it?
-Try this stuffed spaghetti squash lasagna and you’ll be hooked on this meatless meal!
+Try this stuffed spaghetti squash lasagna and you’ll be hooked.
+It’s a great way to get lasagna flavor without the pasta.

 I love spaghetti squash and I have found a ton of yummy ways to enjoy it.
 I love using squash instead of noodles because I don’t really like pasta.
 But it’s also a great healthy alternative for pasta if you are eating gluten-free or grain-free meals.